AlexanderEvitt/Slingshot/README.md

 ## Current Features

-- Full solar system of planets and significant moons
+- Full solar system of planets and significant moons at real scale
 - Network of space stations for docking and undocking
-- n-body physics providing a numerically-integrated trajectory (with symplectic integrators and adaptive step size control)
+- n-body physics providing a numerically-integrated trajectory
 - Guidance computer that provides autopilot functionality for interplanetary trips
-- Translation and docking simulation
+- Fusion propulsion system, simulated by advanced numerical models
+- Traversable ship interiors/cockpit fully functional for piloting anywhere in the solar system
 - Cool graphics

 ## Development Plan

-- (CURRENT) v0.0.1: Interplanetary transport game mode - fly between stations scattered around the solar system to complete missions.
+- (CURRENT) v0.0.1: Interplanetary transport missions - fly between stations and bases scattered around the solar system to complete missions.
-- v0.0.2: Space combat - defend your ship from pirates and hostile adversaries as you fly around.
+- v0.0.2: Space combat - intercept hostile craft, avoid surface-to-orbit defences, and defend yourself from your adversaries.
-- v0.0.3: Extrasolar flight - addition of other solar systems beyond Sol.
-- v0.0.4: Ship interiors - addition of ship interior.
+- v0.0.3: Co-op flight - flying with friends in the cockpit is always more fun.
 - v0.0.5: More pilotable ship types

 ## Dev Environment Setup Instructions